szymonkudzia/proxmock/README_DRAFT.md

 or by proxying them to andother service
 (i.e: service running DEV profile instead of PROD)

-#### example:
+#### Example:
 To run proxmock you need two things `proxmock.jar` and configuration file.
-First one you can find on this repo in `distribution` catalog second one you have to provide by yourself :)
+First one you can find on this repo in `distribution` catalog, second one you can find below or write one by yourself :)

 Or use this short exemplary configuration: `config.yaml`
 ```yaml